Why do I need a retreat?

 The writing exercises we do are designed to help you connect with your own stories, engage with creative flow, get to know your writing self, and, simply put, help you express yourself.
 Oh, and we’ll have some fun!

-(If you are looking for more intensive writing workshops, Lauren also offers master classes and workshops on writing craft.
-Visit her website.)
+(If you are looking for more intensive writing workshops focused on craft, Lauren also offers master classes and workshops on writing craft.
+Visit her website.

 What level is the yoga instruction?